delzinnr/Cracha-NLW/README.md

 This week is designed to help those just starting out in programming and those looking to build their foundations.

 Basics of HTML - CSS - JavaScript were used in this project, as well as a library called Vanilla-tilt (I leave here my credits to the developer and his collaborators)

+I was given a challenge to make the layout responsive to the desktop and in addition I added animations to the buttons and an animation to the whole layout with vanilla tilt